victsomie/Linked-notes/README.md

 This is how to link one to it
 This is how to link one to it
 This is how to link one to it
+This is how to link one to it
+This is how to link one to it
+This is how to link one to it
+This is how to link one to it
+This is how to link one to it
+This is how to link one to it

 #### How to stop it